-Having learnt the basics of the craft, we headed for Grand Officers Robing Room which is dominated by enormous blue baize covered tables.
+Having been told the basics of the craft, we headed for Grand Officers Robing Room which is dominated by enormous blue baize covered tables.
 The Grand Officers of the Lodge process into the room to find their regalia laid out for them.
 As they clamber into their aprons and collars and pin on their chest jewels, they are overlooked by the portraits of current and former Grand Masters; George IV, Edward VII, George VI and the present Duke of Kent.
 George IV declared that reigning monarchs could not be Grand Masters and so all relinquished their title on becoming King.
 Once resplendent in their regalia the Grand Officers process to the Grand Temple.

-Once out of the corridor you enter three enormous interconnecting rooms, all are adorned with Art Deco mosaics and stained glass: they are an incredible memorial to the 3,225 Freemasons who died in the First World War.
+Once out of the corridor you enter three enormous interconnecting rooms, all are adorned with Art Deco mosaics and stained glass.
+These are not just stunning, beautiful rooms they are a War Memorial to the 3,225 Freemasons who died in the First World War.
 The first vestibule houses a bronze arc that contains the Roll of Honour, the walls of the room are engraved with names of the Lodges whose members subscribed more than a million pounds to construct the memorial.

 Covent Garden is awash with bars, cafes and restaurants on this occasion I headed for the Poetry Café hidden down a side street of Drury Lane.
 They serve excellent coffee and cakes as well as light lunches and in the evening it plays host to poetry readings.

-60 Great Queen Street
+- 60 Great Queen Street, London WC2B 5AZ

 - OPEN: Monday – Saturday 10am – 5pm